fbpx

 Why should I choose Third Party Fire and Theft insurance over comprehensive car insurance for my vehicle?

 The primary benefit TPFT insurance holds in this comparison is its price.
-Premiums for TPFT insurance policies, while not as cheap as Third Party Property Damage (TPPD) policies, are less costly than those of comprehensive car insurance policies.
+Premiums for TPFT insurance policies, while not as cheap as Third Party Property Damage (TPPD) policies, are far less costly than those of comprehensive car insurance policies.
 Comprehensive car insurance is the most expensive when it comes to non-compulsory insurance options, which is thanks to its wide coverage across different types of damage.
 If you don’t have the financial capability to afford comprehensive car insurance, or if you simply don’t want to pay that much for your premiums while still retaining protection for your car, you might end up selecting a good TPFT insurance policy.

 Another reason you might look to take out a TPFT policy is if your vehicle isn’t new anymore or has declined in value.
 Weighing up the options, it may not end up being worth the extra cost every year to insure your vehicle for accident damage.
 TPFT might strike the perfect balance of premium cost and coverage, as you’re not exactly getting short-changed when it comes to what you can be reimbursed for.
 Also, if the area you’re living in is more vulnerable to theft or bushfires, or don’t have a secure place to park your vehicle, you may reason that they’d be more likely reasons for your vehicle to end up being stolen or affected by fire.
 Let’s take the example below to see how you can save with a TPFT insurance policy: